rajputs37/react-solid-signals/README.md

 ```

-`useEffectSignal` takes a function as the first argument and a dependency array as the second argument. <b> Dependency array must be an array of signalsonly</b>.
+`useEffectSignal` takes a function as the first argument and a dependency array as the second argument. <b> Dependency array must be an array of signals only</b>.

 ## useMemoSignal